-The disclosure of data from one or more The disclosure of data from one or more organisations to a third party organisation or organisations, or the sharing of data between different parts of an organisation.
+Data Sharing The disclosure of data from one or more organisations to a third party organisation or organisations, or the sharing of data between different parts of an organisation.
 Can take the form of systematic, routine data sharing where the same data sets are shared between the same organisations for an established purpose; and exceptional, one off decisions to share data for any of a range of purposes.
-A data controller is the "person" recognised in law (i.e. an individual; organisation; or other corporate and unincorporated body of persons) who determines the purposes and means of processing personal datadetermines the purposes for which and the manner in which any personal data are, or are to be, processed.
+Data Controller A data controller is the "person" recognised in law (i.e. an individual; organisation; or other corporate and unincorporated body of persons) who determines the purposes and means of processing personal data Data Processor Any person (other than an employee of the Data Controller) who processes the data on behalf of the Data Controller.